 Here's some information to help you get ready for your appointment, and what you might expect from your health care provider.
 You may want to bring a family member or friend to the appointment for support and to help you remember information.

 What you can do

 Before your appointment, make a list of:

-- Any symptoms you've noticed in your child, including any that may seem unrelated to the reason for the appointment
+- Any signs or symptoms you've noticed in your child, including any that may seem unrelated to the reason for the appointment

 - Your child's developmental milestones and when they were met, such as learning to say first words or learning to walk

 - Key personal information about your pregnancy, including any significant illnesses you may have experienced or any medications that you may have used

 - Any problems your child may be having with learning, emotions or behavior

 - Questions to ask your child's health care provider

 Some basic questions to ask the health care provider include: